jina-ai/jcloud/README.md

 # JCloud

-JCloud is the command line interface that simplifies deploying and managing Jina projects on Jina Cloud.
+JCloud is the command line interface that simplifies deploying and managing Jina projects on **Jina Cloud**.

-> Jina Cloud is the the cloud infrastructure provided by Jina AI.
-It hosts your Jina project, provides computational and storage resources.
+> **Jina Cloud** is the cloud infrastructure provided by Jina AI.
+It hosts your Jina project, offers computational and storage resources.
 Jina Cloud is now in early beta, you can apply the access token here for free.

 ## Install